La viuda del cantautor chileno Víctor Jara, Joan Jara y su hija Amanda celebran su victoria en Florida.GERARDO MORA EFE

 Tanto la viuda del cantante como sus dos hijas prestaron testimonio en la corte a cargo del juez Roy Dalton.
 Luego de conocer la decisión del jurado, después de dos días de deliberaciones, Joan, Amanda y Manuela comenzaron a llorar de alegría y se abrazaron con sus representantes legales, informa EFE.
 Para su abogada Catherine Roberts, “el veredicto supone un mensaje no solo a otros perpetradores, sino también al Gobierno de Estados Unidos para que agilice la extradición a Chile de Barrientos”.

 Radicado desde la década de los noventa en la ciudad de Deltona, Florida, al menos hasta hace un par de años Barrientos se dedicaba a la compra y venta de coches.
 El exmilitar siempre ha negado su relación con el crimen y durante el juicio tampoco reconoció su culpabilidad.
-El exmilitar negó conocer en esa época al popular cantautor y aseguró que supo sobre él y los sucesos que llevaron a su muerte mucho tiempo después de ocurridos
+El exmilitar negó conocer en esa época al popular cantautor y aseguró que supo sobre él y los sucesos que llevaron a su muerte mucho tiempo después de ocurridos.

 El testimonio entregado a la justicia en 2009 por José Paredes, que a los 18 años presenció el asesinato mientras realizaba su servicio militar, fue crucial para la investigación en Chile y relaciona directamente a Barrientos con el crimen de Jara.
 “Lo tenían sentado, tenían unas camillas, esas que son de campaña del Ejército, ahí lo tenían y le daban, le daban y le daban (…) Y Barrientos le dispara… a quemarropa casi”, relató el antiguo recluta a los tribunales chilenos.
 Para el juez Vásquez, que investigó el caso en Chile, no hay ninguna duda: “Él le disparó a Víctor Jara”, declaró después de procesarlo como autor de homicidio calificado.